paoloose/small-projects/ICMP_ping/README.md

 # Ping implementations

-ICMP echo requests (ping) implementations in various languages.
+ICMP echo request (ping) implementation in C.

 Code is commented for educational purposes, take a look at the code to understand how it works ✨ (basic understanding of networking is required).